-Every day thousands of Australian women walk into beauty salons, putting their trust into the professionals working there and sometimes their appointment doesn’t always go to plan.
+The beauty and cosmetic industry in Australia is a booming billion-dollar market.
+Every day thousands of Australian women walk into beauty salons, trusting the professionals who work there - unfortunately, some appointments don’t go to plan.

 There are risks involved with both big and small procedures but there are measures that can be taken to ensure you minimise the risk for yourself.

 - Do your research – look up beauty salons on review sites such as WOMO, Yelp or even the company’s social media pages.
-Reviews are able to give you a pretty good idea on other people’s experiences at that salon.
+Reviews can provide insights into other people’s experiences at that salon.

-Only use trusted brands.
-Before visiting a salon, find out what products they use and be cautious around brands you haven’t used previously.
+- Only use trusted brands - before visiting a salon, find out what products they use and be cautious around brands you haven’t used previously.

-If it is too good to be true, it usually is.
-Try to stay away from clinics or salons that offer heavily discounted services, unless you’re familiar with that store.
+- If it is too good to be true, it usually is - try to stay away from clinics or salons that offer heavily discounted services, unless you’re familiar with that store.

-When something doesn’t feel right, speak up.
-Before, after and during your treatment make sure you communicate if something feels a bit off.
+- When something doesn’t feel right, speak up - before, after and during your treatment make sure you communicate if something feels a bit off.

-Take notes and ask questions, especially for big procedures.
-Possible questions could be, “What are the doctors/nurses/beauticians qualifications?”
+- Take notes and ask questions, especially for big procedures - possible questions could be, “What are the doctors/nurses/beauticians qualifications?”
 “How often do you perform this procedure?”
 “What are the possible risks?”

 As there are so many different treatments and procedures available, the range of injuries can vary.

 There have been reports that people have experienced burning, scarring, allergic reactions and skin pigmentation all from minor treatments.
 In some cases, the damage has been irreversible and resulted in lower self-esteem and time off work to heal.

-For the more invasive procedures, e.g. breast augmentation, injuries can be severe such as, infection, chronic pain and in some cases where high doses of anaesthetics were used patients went into cardiac arrest.
+For more invasive procedures, e.g. breast augmentation, injuries can be severe such as, infection, chronic pain and in some cases where high doses of anaesthetics were used patients went into cardiac arrest.

 - Be clear with your injuries and send through photos that are date stamped.

-Submit a complaint to the Office of the Health Ombudsman.
-If you are not satisfied with the outcome from the clinic or salon, the next step would be to lodge a formal complaint with the OHO.
+- If you are not satisfied with the outcome from the clinic or salon, the next step would be to lodge a formal complaint with the OHO.
 This can be done over the phone, or online.

-Speak to a legal representative about your compensation options.
+- Speak to a legal representative about your compensation options.